scientific-python/specs/steering-committee/_index.md

 The SPEC process is managed by the Steering Committee.
 In particular, the Steering Committee members

-- monitor and moderate the
+- monitor the
   [SPECs discussion forum](https://discuss.scientific-python.org/c/specs/6),
 - determine which proposed SPECs are accepted as described in the SPEC [Purpose and Process]({{< relref "/specs/purpose-and-process" >}}),
-- suggest and approve changes to the SPEC process including any changes to the [SPEC Purpose and Process]({{< relref "/specs/purpose-and-process" >}}), [SPEC Steering Committee]({{< relref "/specs/steering-committee" >}}), and [SPEC Core Projects]({{< relref "/specs/core-projects" >}}), as well as
+- approve changes to the SPEC process including to the [SPEC Purpose and Process]({{< relref "/specs/purpose-and-process" >}}), [SPEC Steering Committee]({{< relref "/specs/steering-committee" >}}), and [SPEC Core Projects]({{< relref "/specs/core-projects" >}}), as well as